guillaumelamirand/docker-monitor/info.md

-# Home Assistant integration to monitor docker containers
-![Project Maintenance][maintenance-shield]

 [![GitHub Release][releases-shield]][releases]
 [![GitHub Activity][commits-shield]][commits]
 [![License][license-shield]](LICENSE)

+![Project Maintenance][maintenance-shield]

 [![hacs][hacs-shield]](hacs)
 [![Community Forum][forum-shield]][forum]

 # Docker Monitor

-The Docker monitor allows you to monitor statistics and turn on/off containers.
+The Docker monitor allows you to monitor statistics about containers.
 The monitor can connected to a daemon through the url parameter.
 When home assistant is used within a Docker container, the daemon can be mounted as follows `-v /var/run/docker.sock:/var/run/docker.sock`.
-The monitor is based on [Glances](https://github.com/nicolargo/glances) and [ha-dockermon](https://github.com/philhawthorne/ha-dockermon) and combines (in my opinion the best of both integrated in HA :)).

-Configuration information can be found in the [documentation](https://github.com/guillaumelamirand/docker-monitor).

-#### Configuration
+## Configuration

 To use the `docker_monitor` in your installation, add the following to your `configuration.yaml` file: